 And last but by no means least, Newfoundland and Labrador is Canada’s youngest province, having joined in 1949 – late when you consider Confederation of the first four provinces was in 1867.

 Here’s a teaser bucket list of three amazing sights.

 Declared a UNESCO World Heritage site in 1978 because it’s the first known place in the Americas to be settled by Europeans, L’Anse-aux-Meadows is also a Canadian National Historic Site operated by Parks Canada.

-Five centuries predating Christopher Columbus, Leif Eriksson and his crew of seafaring Vikings arrived here in year 1000.
+Five centuries predating Christopher Columbus, Leif Eriksson and his crew of seafaring Vikings arrived here in the year 1000.

 Although they didn’t found a permanent settlement here on Newfoundland’s finger-like Northern Peninsula, they erected dwellings, a forge, and some workshops from found materials such as peat and wood.

 These structures have been recreated, so visitors can get a sense of what life may have been like here in the New World.

 A visitors’ centre helps us understand how the Vikings lived here, plus guided tours include a visit to the forge and storytelling.

 In fact, Leif Eriksson’s voyage and settlement here is recounted in the Viking Sagas, collections of stories written in the 13th century.